cky09002/Covid-19-data-analytics/README.md

   - Integration with the DJI Robomaster App to run the maze-solving algorithm on physical robots.
   - Ensures smooth and efficient robot movement through sensor data interpretation and motor control.

+- **Automated Arduino-Driven Door**:
+  - Created a sliding door system using 2 DC motors and wheels repurposed from toy cars.
+  - The Arduino-based system automates door operations, adding an interactive element to the maze.

+- **Maze Features**:
+  - **Difficulty Levels**: Easy and hard routes provided for varied challenges.
+  - **Maze Components**:
+    - Circular paths, pacing zones, narrow turns, and disturbances.
+    - Visual markers and lateral movement tasks for added complexity.

 ### **Technical Highlights**
 - **DSP-Based Code**:
   - Code optimized for real-time signal processing, ensuring fast and accurate navigation.